So Others May Live

 Incident Management

-The members of the Incident Management Team (IMT) are the unsung heroes of any mission.
-This team provides the overhead and guidance for the teams who go out to find the lost or injured parties.
-IMT has at least one individual assigned to each required function of Plans, Operations, Logistics, Safety, and Communications.
-Additionally the team has individuals who specialize in mapping and information technology.
-It takes a full Command Trailer to run a mission safely and effectively!
+The members of the Incident Management Team (IMT) provide the overhead and guidance for the teams assigned to find the lost or injured.
+IMT has individuals assigned to each required function of Plans, Operations, Logistics, Safety, and Communications.
+Additionally, the team has individuals who specialize in mapping and information technology.

 Mission